SabeloMkhwanzi/dual-next/README.md

 We leverage the decentralized storage of Filecoin through web3.storage to securely and reliably store gamers' profiles and their collection data.
 This ensures that gamers' information and collections are effectively stored in a secure and persistent manner

+Dual ensure that its data is stored securely and efficiently, while also potentially reducing costs associated with data storage.Additionally, using a decentralized storage network allow DUEL to maintain greater control over data and improve its resilience against potential data breaches or loss.

+Dual could provide users with a platform to trade their NFTs, build their own gaming communities, and monetize their skills through live streaming and video content.
+By using a decentralized storage network like Filecoin, Dual could also ensure that users data is stored securely and efficiently, giving users greater peace of mind when using the platform.

 ### How it's Made

 #### Smart Contract